erikpaasonen/msm/README.md

 ## Full Command Reference

-See [COMMANDS.markdown](COMMANDS.markdown) for the complete command reference, including all flags, environment variables, and exit codes.
+See [COMMANDS.md](COMMANDS.md) for the complete command reference, including all flags, environment variables, and exit codes.

 ## Shell Completion